 Hysteroscopy can be performed with the patient under local, regional, or general anesthesia.
 The best option in a particular case will be determined by the surgeon based on such factors as the type of hysteroscopy being performed (diagnostic versus operative) and in what type of surgical suite the procedure will be taking place.

 Instead of making incisions in the abdomen, the surgeon will introduce a hysteroscope (similar to a laparoscope) into the uterus through the opening in the cervix.
 This may require the cervix to be slightly dilated (opened) with a special instrument.
 The uterus will be carefully inflated with carbon dioxide to make visualization and surgical access easier.
 Once the operation is complete, the gas is removed.
 Since the instruments are inserted through the cervix, there are no incisions to close.
-Recovery time for hysteroscopy will depend on the particular condition being treated, but is significantly shorter than with traditional surgery.
+Recovery time for hysteroscopy will depend on the particular condition being treated, but is significantly shorter than with traditional surgical treatments.

 Women who have had tubal ligation surgery (commonly known as female sterilization or having one’s tubes “tied”) and would like to become pregnant again have the option of undergoing tubal ligation reversal, or tubal anastomosis.
 To learn about how this procedure is performed and who makes a good candidate, please visit our Tubal Ligation Reversal page.